dfelinto/blender-manual/rigging/posing/editing.rst

    An example of locally-Y-axis locked rotation, with two bones selected.
-   Note that the two green lines materializing the axes are centered on the armature's center, and not each bone's root…
+   Note that the two green lines materializing the axes are centered on the armature's center, and not each bone's root...

 Moreover, the local space for these actions is the bone's own one